Prostate Problems Erectile Disfunction

 - Reversible effects

-- No drug interactions
+- No drug interactions reported

-- Can be stopped anytime
+- Can be stopped anytime without withdrawal

-Potential Mild Side Effects:
+Potential Mild Side Effects (Reported in Studies):

-- Temporary increased urination (as prostate shrinks)
+- Temporary increase in urination frequency (as prostate potentially shrinks)

 - Mild pelvic warmth during treatment